 Jacob Phelps, VP Curriculum and Instruction Certified Journeyman Lineman.
 Earned special Professional Technical Educator Certification at University of Idaho.

 We have been trusted to provide training to over 700 power and construction companies in the US, as well as military installations and major industry manufacturers.
-We’ve designed training facilities in Afghanistan, Tanzania and Africa—while attracting trainees from Russia and the Caribbean as well.
+We’ve designed training facilities in Afghanistan and Tanzania—while attracting trainees from Russia and the Caribbean as well.

 Learn more about the award criteria